 There are many reasons why a tendon can suffer inflammation.
 Sports injuries and overuse injuries are the major risks, mainly because of the repetitive nature of various sporting activities.
 Sedentary workers can also suffer the condition due to repetitive tasks like typing.
 In certain cases, starting a new activity or exercise can inflame the tendons or worsen the condition.
 The tendons can also lose flexibility with age.
 Individuals who are above the age of 40 years are more susceptible to tendonitis.

 Pain and limited movement are the common characteristics of tendon inflammation.
 Those affected by it can find it difficult to move the affected body part.
 This can hinder one's attempts to take part in sporting activities and may also reduce one’s ability to carry out regular day to day activities.
 Patients may also experience a burning sensation, swelling and discomfort if the tendon is put under pressure, for example when lifting heavy objects.
-Fortunately, chiropractic care can help relieve pain and the associated symptoms
+Fortunately, Regenerative Medicine and chiropractic care can help relieve pain and the associated symptoms

 Chiropractic care uses spinal manipulation to reduce pain and inflammation.
 By aligning your spine, a professional can help tackle inflammation for optimal mobility.
 Through a controlled force to certain joints, this type of treatment can help restore comfortable movement.
 Once normal mobility resumes, it becomes possible to further reduce pain and inflammation.